 Benefits to BETS placement partner companies

-The BETS program places two first-year University of Waterloo engineering co-op students with your company for a 12-week project-based placement.
-This program, intended for early stage companies that are unable to hire full-time 16 week co-ops, provides access to students who can help you achieve short term business objectives through a 12-week placement.
+The BETS program places two University of Waterloo junior engineering, computer science, mathematics, accounting and finance co-op students with your company for a 12-week project-based placement.
+This program, intended for early-stage companies that are unable to hire full-time 16-week co-ops, provides access to students who can help you achieve short term business objectives through a 12-week placement.
 Because BETS are in teams of two people, onboarding and learning are accelerated, allowing the students to dive into new projects quickly.

 Potential placement tasks include: